spotify/chartify/README.rst

 - Consistent input data format: Spend less time transforming data to get your charts to work.
 All plotting functions use a consistent tidy input data format.
 - Smart default styles: Create pretty charts with very little customization required.
-- Simple API: We've attempted to make to the API as intuitive and easy to learn as possible.
+- Simple API: We've attempted to make the API as intuitive and easy to learn as possible.
 - Flexibility: Chartify is built on top of `Bokeh <http://bokeh.pydata.org/en/latest/>`_, so if you do need more control you can always fall back on Bokeh's API.

 Examples